MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 2: Connect the Azure Activity data connector.

-In this task, you will connect the *Azure Activity* data connector.
+In this task, you'll connect the *Azure Activity* data connector.

 1. In the Microsoft Sentinel left menus, scroll down to the *Content management* section and select **Content Hub**.